tradingstrategy-ai/tradingview-defi-strategy/README.md

 This is an example Github repository how to convert a TradingView based PineScript algorithmic trading strategy to TradingStrategy.ai Python format.

+## Benefits of DeFi trading

+Running your trading strategy on [decentralised exchanges](https://tradingstrategy.ai/glossary/decentralised-exchange) instead of centralised exchanges have several benefits:

 - Execute your strategy in a counterparty risk free manner
 - Broker free, direct to exchange
 - Have 100% control of your strategy market data and live execution